 The Promise is a short book, and the plot centers on Galveston in the early 1900s in the days leading up to and after the historic hurricane that wiped out the city and killed thousands of people.
 I read this very quickly…in a day or two.
 While the author did a wonderful job at portraying Galveston and the social constructs of that particular time, it was a little too short for me to become emotionally invested in the characters.

-Another story that centers on a fateful decision.
-This is also a book about redemption and seizing life.
-More than one of the main characters are less than sympathetic, at least to start, but as the book progresses and I got to know them better, I found myself hoping they would all eventually find peace and happiness.
+Set in Brooklyn immediately following the second World War, The Two-Family House is another story that centers on a fateful decision.
+It’s also a book about redemption and seizing life.
+More than one of the main characters are less than sympathetic.
+But, as I got to know them better, I found myself hoping they would all eventually find peace and happiness.
+If you enjoy family centered plot lines and mid-century historical fiction, this is a good book to add to your pile.

 I actually read the follow-up to the Lost Soldier as well, which is titled The Sisters of Saint Croix, immediately, so it was like reading one long novel instead of two.
 The first book is set during the Great War, while the second book picks up just before World War II.
 I found Costeloe’s writing easy to read and on the lighter side of historical fiction.
 If this sounds like your genre then you would probably enjoy both of these books.